serge-rgb/milton/README.md

 To-Do
 =====

+* Move this to github bug tracker :)

 * Bugs
-    * Windows: going to sleep sends an invalid size to milton!
+    * Windows: going to sleep sends an invalid size!
     * [WONT-FIX] pan doesn't work when maximized in 'classic' windows mode.
     * :)